Ingram-01/geostack-docs/docs/expressions.rst

   :width: 400
   :alt: Expression Field

-  To write an expression click with the mouse on field
+  To write an expression click with the mouse on field.

 Creating recipes
 ----------------